 At the early stages, you can choose from running ads via Google AdSense, or skipping straight to a specialist ad provider such as Ezoic.
 I highly recommend using Ezoic, as they typically pay more than AdSense.
 For more info, here’s my Ezoic review.

 You won’t make much money at first, but the ad revenue will grow as your site traffic grows.
 SEO will be a key factor in ranking your posts high on Google and growing your ad revenue.

 Once your blog crosses the 50,000 sessions visits per month mark, I’d recommend using Mediavine instead of Ezoic to run your ads.

-While you can definitely earn well with Ezoic, I found it too labor-intensive on my side.
+You can earn well with Ezoic, but eventually, I found it too labor-intensive on my side.
 In contrast, the Mediavine team manages all aspects of the ads for you, so you can focus on writing and promoting content.

 #6.
 Create YouTube Videos That Rank